ai-forever/MERA/docs/dataset_cards/en/use.md

 - for tasks of the **multiple_choice** and **matching** types, the response is a string containing a number or sequence of numbers, separated by commas without spaces;
 - for tasks of the **text** type, the answer is a string containing a word or several words without spaces, commas or other additional characters.

+### Task Descriptions

+**Task 1**

+Select one or more sentences containing the general information on the task text with 5 choices provided.

+- Task type: *multiple_choice*
+- Maximum number of points: *1*
+- Theme: *semantics*

+**Task 2**

+Fill in a gap between sentences or text parts with the most relevant logical connector or a conjunction without choices provided.

+- Task type: *text*
+- Maximum number of points: *1*
+- Theme: *logic*

+**Task 3**

+Select the most relevant word meaning in the given context with 5 choices provided.

+- Task type: *multiple_choice*
+- Maximum number of points: *1*
+- Theme: *semantics*

+**Task 4**

+Select one word with correct or incorrect stress out of 5 marked words.

+- Task type: *text*
+- Maximum number of points: *1*
+- Theme: *orthoepy*

+**Task**

+Select and replace an incorrect word with a paronym (i. e. a word of similar spelling and pronunciation but different meaning) within 5 sentences.

+- Task type: *text*
+- Maximum number of points: *1*
+- Theme: *grammar*

+**Task 6**

+Select and exclude (typically, a redundant word) or replace a grammatically incorrect word with a correct word form.

+- Task type: *text*
+- Maximum number of points: *1*
+- Theme: *grammar*

+**Task 7**

+Select and replace a grammatically incorrect word with a relevant word form within the given context from 5 word phrases.

+- Task type: *text*
+- Maximum number of points: *1*
+- Theme: *grammar*

+**Task 8**

+Task 8 consists of 5 subtasks: 8_0, 8_1, 8_2, 8_3, 8_4.

+Select one sentence corresponding to the grammatical error with 9 choices provided.

+- Task type: *multiple_choice*
+- Maximum number of points for each subtask: *1*
+- Theme: *grammar*

+**Task 9**

+Select one or more word sets; there is a gap in each word root corresponding to vowels in easily misspelled positions.

+- Task type: *multiple_choice*
+- Maximum number of points: *1*
+- Theme: *spelling*

+**Task 10**

+Select one or more word rows in which all the words should have the same letter instead of a gap; the gap is within a prefix or morpheme boundary.

+- Task type: *multiple_choice*
+- Maximum number of points: *1*
+- Theme: *spelling*

+**Task 11**

+Select one or more word rows in which all the words (typically, nouns and adjectives) should be completed with the same letter; the open gap is placed within a prefix or morpheme boundary.

+- Task type: *multiple_choice*
+- Maximum number of points: *1*
+- Theme: *spelling*

+**Task 12**

+Select one or more word rows in which all the words (typically, verbs and gerunds) should be completed with the same letter; the open gap is placed within a suffix or morpheme boundary.

+- Task type: *multiple_choice*
+- Maximum number of points: *1*
+- Theme: *spelling*

+**Task 13**

+Select one out of 5 sentences in which the specified word is written separately with the previous one in the given context.

+- Task type: *text*
+- Maximum number of points: *1*
+- Theme: *spelling*

+**Task 14**

+Select one out of 5 sentences in which two specific words (typically, complex conjunctions) are written separately in the given context.

+- Task type: *text*
+- Maximum number of points: *1*
+- Theme: *spelling*

+**Task 15**

+Select gaps (up to 9 gaps in a sentence) corresponding to the specified spelling, typically letter combination within an affix or morpheme boundary in the given context.

+- Task type: *text*
+- Maximum number of points: *1*
+- Theme: *spelling*

+**Task 16**

+Restore the punctuation in 5 task choices and select one or more sentences containing only one comma.

+- Task type: *multiple_choice*
+- Maximum number of points: *2*
+- Theme: *punctuation*

+**Tasks 17-20**

+Restore sentence punctuation and select the gaps (up to 11 gaps) corresponding to the comma in the given context.

+- Task type: *multiple_choice*
+- Maximum number of points: *1*
+- Theme: *punctuation*

+**Task 21**

+Select 2 or more sentences that share the same syntactic rule on the use of versatile punctuation marks.

+- Task type: *multiple_choice*
+- Maximum number of points: *1*
+- Theme: *punctuation*

+**Task 22**

+Select one or more statements relevant to a task text content with 5 choices provided.

+- Task type: *multiple_choice*
+- Maximum number of points: *1*
+- Theme: *logic*

+**Task 23**

+Select one or more relevant or irrelevant statements concerning versatile discourse types of task text sentences.

+- Task type: *multiple_choice*
+- Maximum number of points: *1*
+- Theme: *text analysis*

+**Task 24**

+Find specific literary means in the given range of enumerated sentences; typically, contextual synonyms, contextual antonyms, phraseological units, etc.

+- Task type: *text*
+- Maximum number of points: *1*
+- Theme: *semantics*

+**Task 25**

+Select a sentence which is linked to the previous one with a versatile connector within the specified sentences range, if any.

+- Task type: *multiple_choice*
+- Maximum number of points: *1*
+- Theme: *text analysis*

+**Task 26**

+One-to-one matching of 4 sentences with 9 out of 40 possible versatile literary means.

+- Task type: *matching*
+- Maximum number of points: *4*
+- Theme: *text analysis*

 ### Data Fields

 - `instruction` is a string containing instructions for the task and information about the requirements for the model output format;